YunoHost-Apps/framaforms_ynh/README.md

 #### Multi-users support

 Are LDAP and HTTP auth supported?
+No
 Can the app be used by multiple users?
+Yes

 #### Supported architectures